Tahini Carrot Cake

 Mix the flour, cinnamon, allspice, baking soda, baking powder, and salt in a separate bowl until combined.
-Add a third

-    of the flour mixture to the tahini mixture, stirring to combine.
+Add a third of the flour mixture to the tahini mixture, stirring to combine.
 Add half of the carrots and mix well.
-Add half of the

-    remaining flour mixture, then the remaining carrots, and then the remaining flour mixture, stirring between each

-    addition to combine.
+Add half of the remaining flour mixture, then the remaining carrots, and then the remaining flour mixture, stirring between each addition to combine.
 Stir in the walnuts (if using).

-    Divide the batter evenly between the prepared cake pans and bake on the middle rack of the oven until a skewer inserted

-    in the center comes out clean, about 35 minutes.
+Divide the batter evenly between the prepared cake pans (two 8'“ round pans) and bake on the middle rack of the oven until a skewer inserted in the center comes out clean, about 35 minutes.
 Cool in the pans for 15 minutes.
-Remove the cakes from the pans, then

-    transfer them to wire racks to cool completely.
+Remove the cakes from the pans, then transfer them to wire racks to cool completely.

 For the Frosting

 While the cakes are baking, beat the butter, cream cheese, and tahini in a stand mixer (or large bowl) until smooth.
 Add the confectioners’ sugar and mix until just smooth.

 If the frosting is too soft to spread, chill in the refrigerator for about 10 minutes.

 Set one cake layer on a serving plate.
 Top with a third of the frosting and 2 tablespoons of the mixed sesame seeds.